 SBIR (Small Business Innovation Research) and STTR grant applications to provide seed capital to fund R&D. These two federal programs provide a compelling source of non-dilutive funding that encourages technology-based businesses to explore ideas and profit from their commercialization.
 The BBCetc team is nationally recognized for its success in helping clients secure SBIR/STTR funding and use it strategically to propel growth.
 Learn more at bbcetc.com.

-The SHARPhub focuses on training, mentoring and networking
+The SHARPhub focuses on training, early-stage funding, mentoring and networking

 to help innovators accelerate the transfer of biomedical technology

 to the commercial market.

 Through classes, workshops and webinars, faculty and students can learn about market assessment, protecting intellectual property,

 customer discovery, starting a company, funding the company through the SBIR/STTR program and more.

 Through the SHARPhub Cohort program, innovators receive one-on-one coaching, guidance and advice from well-connected experts.

 Cohort program participants will receive SBIR/STTR proposal development and business mentorship.

 Faculty, staff and student entrepreneurs will network with startup executives, subject matter experts and other entrepreneurs